 Only juniors and seniors may park in the student and overflow lots.
 Sophomores may park on the street, if they so choose.
-After graduation, sophomores may park in the student or overflow lots.
+After seniors' last day of classes, restrictions to student parking are lifted.

 To the best of its ability, WHS will ensure that seniors will be provided a specific parking space, while juniors will enter a lottery to receive a parking space.
 Seniors will be assigned spots in the student lot, while juniors will have access via lottery to the remaining spaces in the student and overflow lots.